7rikazhexde/auto-video-trimming-export/README.md

   For example, if you want to analyze three different times, define elements 1 through 3.

 * [trim_info]

-  * Trimming processing time
+  Trimming processing time
   Set the time information in the ```time_list``` key (list) in ```[trim_info]``` of ```setting.toml```.

-  * Trimming processing time setting based on video analysis (deprecated)
+  Trimming processing time setting based on video analysis
   Set an empty time information in the ```time_list``` key (list) in ```[trim_info]``` of ```setting.toml```.

 ### Trimming and exporting process